-- Self The nurse can contact RAMP prior to being confronted or be requested to do so by an employer, co-worker, friend, or family member - Employer An employer may refer a nurse in need to RAMP - Board of Nursing A Board of Nursing may refer a nurse to RAMP as a result of a complaint and/or discrepancies in a background check or profile - Other Family members, co-workers, and friends may refer a nurse in need to RAMP
+- Self The nurse can contact RAMP prior to being confronted or be requested to do so by an employer, co-worker, friend, or family member - Employer An employer may refer a nurse to RAMP - Board of Nursing A Board of Nursing may refer a nurse to RAMP as a result of a complaint and/or discrepancies in a background check or profile - Other Family members, co-workers, and friends may refer a nurse in need to RAMP

-RAMP receives referrals by phone and email.
-The intake case manager will begin the intake and determine category for RAMP participation.
+RAMP receives referrals by telephone and email.
+The intake coordinator will begin the intake and determine category for RAMP participation.